-- Due to an increase in exploration activities and an increase in the number of projects, there was an increase in exploration and evaluation assets expenditures from \$100,222 in the quarter ended October 31, 2011 to \$444,750 in the quarter ended July 31, 2013.
-Given the general weather conditions and exploration season in British Columbia, the Company's exploration and evaluation assets expenditures tend to be greater from May to November than in the rest of the year. - In the guarter ended July 31, 2012, the Company wrote off exploration and evaluation assets of \$116,362. - In the quarter ended October 31, 2012, the Company wrote off exploration and evaluation assets of \$9,720. - In the quarters ended October 31, 2011, January 31, 2012, April 30, 2012, July 31, 2012, October 31, 2012 and April 30, 2013, stock options were granted to various parties.
-These grants resulted in share-based compensation expenses of \$71,319, \$116,575, \$120,763, \$126,710, 117,289, \$93,163, and \$40,911 respectively.
+- In the quarter ended October 31, 2013, the Company recognized \$261,112 relating to the reversal of the flow through premium liability.
+The Company also entered into the Rabbit North property option agreement in July 2013 which largely contributed to the increase in exploration and evaluation assets expenditures of \$510,302 from the quarterly ended July 31, 2013 to the quarterly ended October 31, 2013. - Given the general weather conditions and exploration season in British Columbia, the Company's exploration and evaluation assets expenditures tend to be greater from May to November than in the rest of the year. - In the quarter ended July 31, 2012, the Company wrote off exploration and evaluation assets of \$116,362. - In the quarter ended October 31, 2012, the Company wrote off exploration and evaluation assets of \$9,720.